 - Lack of role models and designated time to move their bodies.

 - Focus on fun and feeling good!
-The great thing about physical activity is that kids can pick what feels good to them.
+Anthony emphasizes, “Kids should be able to choose activities they enjoy.”
 They don’t need to run, lift weights, or play a sport to get the recommended 60 minutes of physical activity.
-They can practice stretching, walking, or riding their bike.
+They can enjoy fun and low-pressure activities such as tag, scavenger hunts, bike rides and swimming.
 When kids are moving their bodies, what’s most important is that they are safe and feel great while doing it!
+“We should always avoid using movement as punishment and we should always create opportunities for active play in the kids’ daily routine; basically, focus on the joy of movement rather than the exertion involved,” says Anthony.

 - Try some active play toys.
 Active play requires movement during play and is usually unplanned and self-directed.
 Active play toys such as balls, jump ropes, sensory paths, or play sets, especially at an early age can help introduce movement to children.
 By getting familiar with active play toys early on, kids may continue to feel comfortable with similar movement activities as they age.

 - Plan family active time.
 As kids get older, be intentional about planning active time together.
+“A positive family dynamic plays a crucial role in keeping kids active.
+As caregivers, we set the standard through participation, creating a supportive environment where physical activity is seen as a normal part of life, and fostering a sense of fun and community through shared active experiences,” says Anthony.
 By showing kids the importance of making time to move their bodies, they’re more likely to do that independently as they age.
 Plus, this can be a great time to build connections with your kids.
 Try going for a walk or hike or check out a new fitness class together.

-- Be a role model.
-Similar to showing kids how to intentionally make time for physical activity, it’s important to demonstrate a healthy relationship with movement in verbal and non-verbal ways.
+- Encourage movement through example.
+Similar to teaching kids how to prioritize physical activity, it's important to model a healthy relationship with movement through both words and actions.
+“It starts with the caregivers,” stresses Anthony.
+“I work out every day and on the weekend my kids see me do it.
+They see me sweat, they see me work hard, they see that it is important to me to invest in my longevity and it’s all for them,” he adds.
 Work on your own unhealthy habits and share your changes with your family.
 Once your kids see you taking steps to change, they’re more likely to make changes alongside you.
 When having conversations around movement, avoid talking about exercise or physical activity as a chore or something you don’t enjoy.
 Approaching movement with a positive mindset will encourage your kids to do the same!

 Ready for More?
 You Might Also Like: